 One of the primary areas the Facial Nerve passes through is the top bone of the spine called the atlas.
 If the atlas is out of its normal position, it can place additional stress on the facial nerve, leading to dysfunction and symptoms of Bell’s palsy.

-At EPIC, we evaluate the atlas bone to determine if it impacts your condition.
+At Atlas, we evaluate the atlas bone to determine if it impacts your condition.
 After the evaluation, if we believe the atlas is a factor in your case, we will take a specific series of digital X-rays to determine precisely where the atlas is currently positioned.

 We then run our collected data through spinal engineering software to determine the exact adjustments required to put the atlas back to its proper position.
 We will adjust the atlas using a painless sound wave-based instrument to correct the malposition.
 This will take any abnormal pressure off of the Facial Nerve and potentially decrease the symptoms you are experiencing.